Archive for February, 2010

 SBA Stimulus Money Runs Out for a Second Time

-Feb 23rd, 2010 @ 5:25 AM by Debbie DragonOnce again, the Small Business Association (SBA) is reporting that government funding has run out for two of their lending programs.
+Feb 23rd, 2010 @ 5:25 AM by Debbie DragonOnce again, the Small Business Association (SBA) is reporting that the government funding has run out for two of their lending programs.
 Last year the government in an effort to help small businesses, and in hopes of simulating the downed economy, encouraged lenders that issue SBA loans to make more funding available to small businesses.
-Government funds were made available to reduce SBA loan fees and to offer a 90 percent guarantee to banks that made the loans.
-The original stimulus package of $375 million dollars ran out last November.
-Additional funding was then released to continue the program in... more »
+Government funds were made available to reduce SBA loan fees and to offer a 90% guarantee to banks that made the loans.

 - Permalink